Success! TRAVEL24 has been applied to your cart.

 How Can You Use MCT Oil?

-MCT oil is one of the few safe oils you can use when treating seborrheic dermatitis.
+MCT oil is one of the few safe oils you can use when dealing with seborrheic dermatitis.
 MCT oil is applied topically to the affected area of the skin and scalp.
 Importantly, you should select an MCT oil product that does not contain lauric fatty acids, as this may negate any possible benefits.

 We recommend massaging a few tablespoons of MCT oil into the affected area and leaving it on overnight before rinsing it off the next day.
 Because oil can stain fabrics, it's always best to keep at hand dark-colored pillowcases for nights you'll be using a topical remedy such as this.